 Tom is in the back row on the right.
 He’s standing next to “Arizona Charlie” Meadows.

-U.S. Marshal Joe Lafors (former range detective who pursued Butch Cassidy and the Sundance Kid) became convinced that the murderer was Tom Horne.
-Horne had been known to indulge in tremendous drinking bouts between jobs and Lafors tricked Horne into “confessing” while he was on one of his binges.
-A deputy and stenographer were concealed in the next room while Lafors swapped yarns with Horne.
-Innuendos were made concerning Horne’s role in which he seemingly confessed.
+U.S. Marshal Joe Lafors (former range detective who pursued Butch Cassidy and the Sundance Kid) became convinced that the murderer was Tom Horn.
+Horn had been known to indulge in tremendous drinking bouts between jobs and Lafors tricked Horn into "confessing" while he was on one of his binges.
+A deputy and stenographer were concealed in the next room while Lafors swapped yarns with Horn.
+Innuendos were made concerning Horn's role which he seemingly confessed.
 Lafors arrested Horne the next day.

 Horne insisted he was set up.
-He claimed that the stenographer twisted the facts and filling in missing parts.
-On October 25, 1902, a jury found him guilty of the murder of Willie Nickells and Tom was sentenced to hang.
-During a lengthy appeals process Horne twice tried to escape from jail.
+He claimed that the stenographer twisted the facts and filled in missing parts.
+On October 25, 1902, a jury found him guilty of the murder of Willie Nickells, and Tom was sentenced to hang.
+During a lengthy appeals process, Horn twice tried to escape from jail.
 These escape attempts did not help his image.

-Tom Horne was hanged at the Laramie County Courthouse on November 20, 1903.
+Tom Horn was hanged at the Laramie County Courthouse on November 20, 1903.